styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Set stopping conditions (total creatures or tier-based targets)
 - Configurable autoscroll speed with rate-limit protection
 - Real-time tracking of found creatures and scroll usage

+### Autoseller
+Automatically sells or squeezes creatures based on gene thresholds and user settings:
+- Configurable gene thresholds for selling and squeezing
+- Minimum count triggers for batch actions
+- Session widget displaying sold/squeezed counts and rewards
+- Integrated with the mod loader's configuration system
+- Real-time tracking of gold and dust earnings

 ### Better Analytics
 Adds comprehensive damage per tick (DPT) tracking and real-time DPS calculations to the damage analyzer: